-Xanax works by increasing the effects of gamma-aminobutyric acid, a neurotransmitter in the brain that increases feelings of calmness.
+Xanax works by increasing the effects of gamma-aminobutyric acid in the brain.
+This is a neurotransmitter that increases feelings of calmness.

-This article looks at how long the effects of Xanax last, the timeline for withdrawal, and various factors that affect this timing.
-It also describes when Xanax expires and how to dispose of old medication.
+This article discusses how long the effects of Xanax last, the timeline for withdrawal, and the various factors that affect this timing.
+It also describes when Xanax expires and how to safely dispose of old medication.

-The term “half-life” can be misleading, however.
-This is because it takes four to five half-lives for the body to completely eliminate a drug.
+However, the term “half-life” can be misleading.
+This is because it takes four to five half-lives for the body to eliminate a drug.
 This means that it may take an average of 44–55 hours, or about 2 days, for Xanax to leave the body.

-In one study, researchers reported that they could detect Xanax in a person’s saliva for up to 2.5 days after the last dose.
+In one 2019 study, researchers reported that they could detect Xanax in a person’s saliva for up to 2.5 days after their last dose.

-The half-life for Xanax can vary from person to person — several factors can affect how quickly the body processes it.
+The half-life of Xanax can vary from person to person.
+Several factors can affect how quickly the body processes it.

-Factors that may change the half-life of Xanax include:
+Some factors that may affect the half-life of Xanax include:

 - being of Asian descent